DJ Khaled Named Weight Watchers Social Media Ambassador

 The official announcement was made on January 1, 2018, just in time for New Years Day—proving DJ Khaled definitely has his resolutions in order.

-In an accompanying video, fans follow the producer and recording artist during a day in the life as he tracks his meal points along the way.
+In an accompanying new Weight Watchers commercial, fans follow the producer and recording artist during a day in the life as he tracks his meal points along the way.
 In the clip, Khaled describes the WW Freestyle plan as a "lifestyle."
 "I can do whatever I want to do, as long as I follow the points," he explains.

 The Weight Watchers team could not be more thrilled to have the influencer and music mogul on board.